-- The target level of radon you want to reduce your house to (typically less than 4PciL though some customers desire lower levels)
+- The target level of radon you want to reduce your house to.
+(Typically less than 4PciL, though some customers desire lower levels.)

-- If you want the radon vent pipes and fan (typically 4inch pipes) surface mounted on the out side of your house, or if you want to conceal the pipes up through interior walls for aesthetic considerations.
+- If you want the radon vent pipes and fan (typically 4inch pipes) surface mounted on the outside of your house, or if you want to conceal the pipes up through interior walls for aesthetic considerations.

 - How quiet you want your system to be.

-- If your system requires specific planning for freeze protection
+- If your system requires specific planning for freeze protection.

 - Houses with accessible attics and full crawlspaces tend to cost less to mitigate than slab on grade houses and houses with no attic space.

 - The type of roofing material and roof access can impact the cost of the system.
-A vent pipe will need to be flashed through the roof, this is typically easy for standard composition roofs, but can be more costly for other types of roofs.
+A vent pipe will need to be flashed through the roof.
+This is typically easy for standard composition roofs, but can be more costly for other types of roofs.

-If you live in Nevada County (we sometimes work in neighboring counties) and you would like for use to design a system and provide a quote give us a call or send us and email and we will schedule an appointment.
+If you live in Nevada County (we sometimes work in neighboring counties) and you would like for use to design a system and provide a quote give us a call or send us an email and we will schedule an appointment.